11/07/2025

 WHAT TO DO DURING THE HOT DAYS :

-💧walk your dog early mornings and later evenings, or very short “wee” walks if you have a shaded area nearby your house/flat.
+💧walk your dog early mornings and later evenings, or very short “wee” walks in a grassy field with trees crating occasional shade.

-💧you can travel in a car to a place where is plenty of shade, river etc, but always make sure you can provide a shade to your dog and bring plenty of water.
+💧you can travel in a car to a place where is plenty of shade, river etc, and bring plenty of water.

 💧do a research on home/indoor activities to keep your dog busy, if he is used to long walks.